Yueyuan-Ma/starter-hugo-academic/content/publication/Spousal-Labor-Supply/index.md

   - Xinzheng Shi
 publication: Journal of Development Economics, Volume 145, June 2020
-abstract: We estimate the effects of spousal labor supply on individuals’ labor supply by using the 1994-1995 initiation of China’s workweek reduction policy as a natural experiment.
+abstract: We estimate the effects of spousal labor supply on individuals’ labor supply by using the 1994-1995 initiation of China's workweek reduction policy as a natural experiment.
 We find that a decrease in the labor supply of wives significantly increased the labor supply of husbands, but a decrease in the labor supply of husbands had an insignificantly negative effect on that of